-Chocolate Salami, a delicious no bake-dessert that is ready in about 20 minutes.
+Chocolate Salami or the Romanian Biscuit Salami (Salam de Biscuiti), a delicious no bake-dessert that is ready in about 20 minutes.
 Loaded with broken biscuits (crackers), Turkish delight, raisins, almonds and cocoa powder, this is the perfect indulgent dessert for any party or celebration.
-The biscuit slices are rich, flavourful and deliciously sweet, and they make an impressive dessert no matter the occasion.
-Serve it chilled, and you are in for a fantastic treat.

-This Chocolate Salami, or Biscuit Salami, as we actually call it, it’s a very pretty popular dessert across Europe, especially in countries like Italy, Russia, Portugal and many others.
+This Chocolate Salami, or Biscuit Salami, as we actually call it, it's a very pretty popular dessert across Europe, especially in countries like Romania, Italy, Portugal and many others.

 Each country has its own version of the chocolate salami, but in Romania we keep it pretty simple: no eggs, no condensed milk, no actual chocolate, just cocoa powder.
 But we are pretty easy with what can go in: any kind of nuts, dried fruit, and, of course, plain biscuits.